 Below is an example of Mozilla Firefox.

-Below is an example of Windows Internet Explorer 10.
+Below is an example of Microsoft Edge.

 6. Review the results and determine a course of action if needed.
 Note: An employee may appear on the report with multiple rows if retro benefits has calculated for multiple pay periods and Benefit Plans.
 Refer to Reviewing Retro Benefits in HRS if you need assistance on reviewing or updating the retro benefit page.
 The data appearing in the Excel spreadsheet is: